rubytessa/training_an/README.md

 - Metadata
 - Fun

-## Installation details
+## Organizational details

-- Step 1
-- Step 2
+Description of files in this repository

+- rmakrdown-intro: intro to markdown syntax
+- data-cleaning: working with dplyr and tidyr to clean data